 From the theoretical point of view, longdust uses an approximate algorithm.
 It tests LC intervals ending at each position with Algorithm~\ref{algo:LC1}, but has not sufficiently exploited dependencies between positions.
 It will be interesting to see whether there is an exact $O(wL)$ algorithm under the longdust formulation or a meaningful alternative formulation that leads fast implementations.

-A major practical limitation of longdust is the restricted window size.
-The genome of Woodhouse's scrub jays, for example, contains satellite with a 12kb repeat unit~\citep{Edwards:2025aa}.
+In comparison to tandem repeat finding tools such as TRF and ULTRA, longdust is unable to report the repeat units in case of tandem repeats.
+This will limit the use cases of longdust.
+Another practical limitation of longdust is the restricted window size.
+The genome of Woodhouse's scrub jays, for example, contains satellite with a 18kb repeat unit~\citep{Edwards:2025aa}.
 This would be missed by longdust under the default setting.
 Increasing the window size would make longdust considerably slower.
 This is partly due to the $O(wL)$ time complexity and partly due to the speedup strategies in longdust that are more effective given $\ell(x)\ll 4^k$.
 It would be ideal to have an algorithm that remains efficient given large windows or, better, does not require specified window sizes.